Intelligence Support Activity: Field Operations Group

 The Field Operations Group (FOG) was created in the summer of 1980 in order to take part in a second attempt to rescue the U.S. hostages held in the Tehran embassy after the failure of the Operation Eagle Claw.
 That operation had highlighted the U.S. shortfall in intelligence gathering.

-The Field Operations Group was under command of Colonel Jerry King and operated in Iran, accomplishing various covert intelligence-gathering missions.
+The Field Operations Group was under command of Colonel Jerry King and operated in Iran, accomplishing various covert intelligence gathering missions.
 The work accomplished by the FOG was successful, however the second attempt (called Operation Credible Sport) never took place because the air assets needed were not available.

 After the cancellation of Operation Credible Sport, the FOG was not disbanded but enlarged.
-The administration saw ground intelligence contingencies as needing improvement if future special operations were to be successful, as the CIA did not always provide all the information needed.
+The administration saw ground intelligence contingencies as needing improvement if future special operations were to be successful, as the Central Intelligence Agency (CIA) did not always provide all the information needed.
 So, on 3 March 1981, the FOG was established as a permanent unit and renamed US Army Intelligence Support Activity (USAISA).
 This ISA should not be confused with a later unit known as the Ground Intelligence Support Activity (GISA), which was subordinated to the Army G2.